emreari/emreari/README.md

 ### Hi there, I'm Emre 👋

-I'm Building AI Models, Developing Software and Making Robots | PhD in Brain Computer Interfaces
+Building AI Models, Developing Software and Making Robots | PhD in Brain Computer Interfaces

 <!--
 **emreari/emreari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.